Kartrexofficial/Blurnie/README.md

 # Disclaimer
 ```
  * I am not responsible for bricked devices, Bugs or Any other Issues !

  * Only Use on A13/A14 based on ColorOS

+ * Realmify Module Doesn't Guarantee Any Performance Improvement or Optimisation On Your Device

+ * By Using this Module You Are Forcing the UI to Enable Blur and Animation which may lead to Laggy Experience if Soc could render it well.
 ```

 # Requirements

 • Magisk/Kitsune Mask or Apatch
-• Device must be A13+
+• Device must be A13 or above Based on Coloros
 • Join Telegram Channel For Earlier Updates

 # Compatbility
-This module targets devices running realmeUI 4 & 5
+This module targets devices running realmeUI 4 & 5 (Incl : Cs13 & 14)

 Currently, the module has been tested on the following devices:
 - realme 9 4G (RMX3521 with UI 5.0)